 Safe checks to try

-• See whether the chair stops only in one specific program or more generally.
+- See whether the chair stops only in one program or in all programs.

-• Make sure nothing around the chair is interfering with moving sections.
+- Make sure nearby furniture is not interfering with moving parts.

 When to stop and escalate

-If the chair repeatedly shuts off, pauses unexpectedly, or behaves inconsistently after a clean restart, support is usually the next step.
+If the chair repeatedly shuts off, pauses unexpectedly, or behaves inconsistently after a clean restart, contact support.
+Repeated shutoff is not something to ignore.

 Problem 7: The Remote or Controls Are Not Responding Properly